> TheAuditor

 Path: 4 hops, framework: Spring Boot

-3 critical issues across 13 languages indexed.
+3 critical issues across a polyglot codebase.

 # Run `aud chain-analyze` for multi-step exploitable paths.